 The positive initial meeting was just the beginning, however.
 There were concerns over issues of support and training on the part of WRS, but Young said the Visix follow-up on those fronts was “very good,” too.
 “Once we made the decision, there was good training that we were able to do online,” said Young.
 With the user-friendly AxisTV system, the best kind of training was being able to “learn by doing,” she added, and that was possible with the support provided by Visix.

-Populating the screens with a variety of content ranging from PowerPoint slides to bulletins to video, WRS promotes everything from campus events and initiatives to new faculty-authored publications to their own services.
-As just one example, Young pointed to a recent series of slides created by their graphic designers to promote the fact that WRS’s graphic services unit had made the switch to environmentally friendly Forest Stewardship Council-approved paper, in line with the university’s larger environment initiative.
+Populating the screens with a variety of content ranging from PowerPoint slides to text messages to video, WRS promotes everything from campus events and initiatives to new faculty-authored publications to their own services.
+As just one example, Young pointed to a recent series of graphics created by their designers to promote the fact that WRS’s graphic services unit had made the switch to environmentally friendly Forest Stewardship Council-approved paper, in line with the university’s larger environment initiative.
 WRS also makes the AxisTV system available to the university itself to advertise on its screens at no charge.
-That may include things like promoting the current Western Award of Excellence for staff members or worthwhile charity organizations such as the United Way.

 With both the impressive ROI and the effectiveness the system has shown in getting a fresh message out, WRS is very satisfied with its decision to go with AxisTV.
 “We use a combination of ways to communicate to campus, but the AxisTV system is at the top of the list,” said Young.
 “There’s a lot of potential for us to do more with the system, and we find that idea quite exciting,” she added.
 “It has delivered more than we ever expected.”